 OBSI's eligible employees participate in the multi-employer defined benefit pension plan of another organization.
 As of January 1, 2006 employees can no longer opt into this plan.
 Employees who selected this option before that date can continue to use this plan.
-OBSI is assessed and pays an annual charge related to this plan which amounted to \$90,700 (2012 - \$92,000).
+OBSI is assessed and pays an annual charge related to this plan which amounted to \$63,000 (2013 - \$90,700).
 This amount, which is based on the other organization's estimate of the pension expense attributable to OBSI's employees, has been included in personnel costs in the statement of operations.

-Contributions made to the defined contribution plan amounted to \$313,884 (2012 - \$253,519).
-Contributions for the defined contribution plan have been included in personnel costs in the statement of operations.
+Total contributions to the defined contribution plan amounted to \$229,970 (2013 - \$313,884).
+OBSI's employer contributions to the defined contribution plan of \$126,878 (2013 - \$138,057) have been included in personnel costs in the statement of operations.

 In addition, OBSI's eligible employees participate in the non-pension post-employment medical plan of another organization that provides extended healthcare, dental and life insurance benefits.
 OBSI is assessed and pays an amount equal to the expense calculated in accordance with the projected benefit method, and bases its accounting for plan assets on its proportionate interest in the assets of the multiple employer plan.
 The plan costs depend on several factors, including the amounts of benefits paid, the number of employees in the plan, and health care trend rates.
-Costs recognized during the year are \$131,540 (2012 - \$197,182).
+Costs recognized during the year are \$257,060 (2013 - \$131,540), which are included in personnel costs in the statement of operations.

-2013 2012 Accrued benefit obligation \$ (845,524) \$ (724,897) Fair value of plan assets - - Prepayment to other participating organization 646,438 657,351 Net plan deficit, end of year \$ (199,086) \$ (67,546)
+2014 2013 Accrued benefit obligation \$ (1,090,630) \$ (845,524) Fair value of plan assets - - Prepayment to other participating organization 885,399 646,438 Net plan deficit, end of year \$ (205,231) \$ (199,086)